WebAssembly/spec/document/syntax/instructions.rst

    \end{array}

 Numeric instructions are divided by :ref:`value type <syntax-valtype>`.
-For each type, several structural subcategories can be distinguished:
+For each type, several subcategories can be distinguished:

 * *Constants*: return a static constant.